kokx/acme-tiny-cron/README.md

 - `/domain.key` account key for Let's Encrypt (can be read-only).
 - `/challenge` directory will place challenge files (should be served as `/.well-known/acme-challenge/` on all domains).
 - `/certs` directory where this container will place resulting certificate.
+- `/hooks/pre.sh` shell script that will be executed just before a certificate is requested from Let's Encrypt.
+- `/hooks/post.sh` shell script that will be executed just after a certificate is requested from Let's Encrypt.

 The account key and domain key can be generated as follows: